Introduction

 Anti-corrosion protection

-- Accurate diagnosis of damage size ensures correct repair planning.
+- Accurate diagnosis of the extent of damage ensures proper repair planning.

-- All body repairs should be carried out in accordance with the recommendations in the Body Repair Manual.
+- All types of body repairs should be performed in accordance with the recommendations set out in the Body Repair Manual.

-- When carrying out body repairs, the stability and strength characteristics of the body must be taken into account.
-The frames of load-bearing bodies have a precisely defined deformation pattern, which should not be affected by any type of repair.
+- When performing body repairs, the characteristics of the body's stability and strength should be taken into account.
+The frames of load-bearing bodies have a precisely defined deformation pattern that should not be affected by any type of repair.

-- For example, crumple zones absorb a large proportion of the energy in a collision.
-If any non-professional repair methods or techniques are used in these areas, it may pose a safety hazard to the vehicle.
+- For example, crumple zones absorb a large portion of the energy in a collision.
+If any unprofessional repair methods or technologies are used in these areas, it can become a safety hazard for the vehicle.

-- Along with looking for external signs such as peeling paint, be sure to check for hidden body damage or deformation that is not visible from the outside.
-To obtain an accurate assessment of damage to hidden body parts, it is often necessary to remove large attached parts such as bumpers and inner fenders.
+- In addition to looking for external signs such as peeling paint, it is important to check for hidden body damage or deformation that is not visible from the outside.
+To accurately assess damage to hidden body parts, it is often necessary to remove large attached parts such as bumpers and inner fenders.

-- When evaluating damage to the bodywork, the predetermined places of deformation of the bodywork should always be checked.
-The given deformation places are intentional «weakened sections», created by locally changing the shape of the section, which will be the first to be exposed to external forces.
+- When assessing damage to the body, the specified deformation points of the body should always be checked.
+The specified deformation points are intentionally "weakened sections" created by locally changing the shape of the section, which will be the first to be subjected to external forces.

-Predetermined places of deformation - by means of a special change in the shape of the body panels
+Targeted deformation areas - through special changes in the shape of body panels

-Defined deformation points - through the use of different material thicknesses
+Predetermined deformation locations - by using different material thicknesses

 Pos. | Spare Part No | Name |